 This project revealed that there is untapped potential when battery types are combined and optimally controlled.
 Advanced optimization and control algorithms were developed to maximize the return from a combination of a high power Li-Ion battery, a high energy Li-Ion battery and – even more interestingly – a second-life battery unit made from used car battery cells.
 This provided us with an opportunity to repurpose car batteries into stationary storage, giving them a second life to yield environmental benefits and minimize electronic waste.

 This collaboration with NREL resulted in a design tool, named HYBrid Robust Energy Storage Design (HYBRED).
 It consists of a sizing tool that aims to right-size the solution for the customer and control algorithms that dispatch the batteries for maximum benefit.

 Hybrid energy storage opens the promise of using battery energy storage systems cost-effectively and for multiple applications.
 This research expands the possible combinations of energy storage technologies that can increase the affordability and sustainability of the technology and help the grid by providing resilient, efficient power.
 These second-life batteries, though retired from their original applications, can be a cost-effective storage solution when repurposed and combined with other storage technologies.
-This project demonstrated that with more advanced optimisation algorithms, we can significantly increase the overall ROI of battery energy storage systems by using hybrid battery technology to tackle multiple revenue streams.
+This project demonstrated that with more advanced optimization algorithms, we can significantly increase the overall ROI of battery energy storage systems by using hybrid battery technology to tackle multiple revenue streams.